-By following the instructions you should be able to induce lucid dreaming instantly, even on your first try, if done correctly.
+By following the instructions, there is a high change to induce lucid dreaming instantly, even on your first try, if done correctly.

-As we are all different from each other this method MAY NEED some personal ”customization”.
+As we are all different, this method may need some personal ”customization”.

-You can read more about it below, under ”important notes”.
+You can read more about that under ”important notes”.

-Preparation: What do you need for The Rausis technique?
+Preparation: What do you need for The Rausis Lucid Dreaming Technique?

-You will need your phone, with 2 alarms – one normal and a second one (a few minutes after the first one), using some alarm clock app (such as: Alarm Clock Bud), so you can adjust the second alarm to stop by itself after 30 seconds or so.
+You will need your phone, with 2 alarms – one normal and a second one (a few minutes after the first one).
+You should use some alarm clock app (such as: Alarm Clock Bud), so you can adjust the second alarm to stop by itself after 30 seconds or so.

 Okay, now what should you do?

-1) Set a normal alarm – around 2 hours earlier to your usual waking time
+1) Set an alarm – around 2 hours earlier to your usual waking time.

 2) Set a second alarm using the app – it should be 3 minutes AFTER the first alarm.